 Finding Books & Materials

-Search the library Online Catalog to find books, eBooks, videos, CDs, and Course Reserves.
+Search the library Online Catalog to find books, eBooks, DVDs.
+Course Reserves, and other library materials.
 From the catalog you will be able to see what materials are available in the library, if they are checked out, and if so, when they are due back.
 If an item is checked out, you can contact the Circulation Desk (760-245-4271, ext.
 2262) to place a hold on it.
 We will contact you when the item is returned.
-Remember that you will need to bring your current student I D or a copy of your registration to checkout materials.
+Remember that you will need to bring your current student I.D. or a copy of your registration to checkout materials.
 For more information, see: Borrowing Materials.

-In addition to article databases, the library also subscribes to a number of full-text subject databases and electronic reference books that are useful for research in specific subject areas.
-These include: Access U.N., Biology Journals, Country Watch, CQ Weekly, Health Resource, History Resource Center, Grove Dictionary of Art, Grove Dictionary of Music, Routledge Encyclopedia of Philosophy, and Routledge Religion Resource, and more.
+In addition to article databases, the library also subscribes to a number of full-text subject databases, reference eBooks and streaming media that are useful for research in specific subject areas.
+These include: Biology Journals, Country Watch, CQ Weekly, Films on Demand, History Resource Center, Grove Dictionary of Art, Grove Dictionary of Music, Routledge Encyclopedia of Philosophy, and Routledge Religion Resource, and more.

 Finding Web Resources

 Your instructor may require you to evaluate any Web sites that you include in your research for authority and accuracy.
 If you are not sure of the criteria used to distinguish one Web site from another, read the information under Evaluating Web Sites.
-Also, if you are in the habit of always searching the Internet the same way, be sure to read the Web Search Tools page to strengthen your understanding of other search options.
+Also, if you are in the habit of always searching the Internet the same way, be sure to read the Google Advanced Search Tips page to strengthen your understanding of other search options.

 Finding Research Tools

 Look under Research Tools for a list of useful guides developed by the librarians to assist you with enhancing your research.
-Guides include examples for citing MLA and APA style formats, Understanding Plagiarism, Research Tips (Getting Started), Locating Controversial Issues, distinguishing the differences between magazine and journal articles, and much more.
+Library guides include Subject guides, examples for citing MLA and APA style formats, Understanding Plagiarism, Research Tips (Getting Started), locating Controversial Issues, distinguishing the differences between magazine and journal articles, and much more.
 Faculty librarians are also available for additional assistance during library business hours.
-You may reach a librarian by phone 760-245-4271, ext.
+You may reach a librarian by Ask A Librarian virtual chat, by phone 760-245-4271, ext.
 2262 or by email at LibraryHelp.